kestvir/recipe-reader-node-react/README.md

 # Recipe reader

-The Recipe reader web app lets users store all of their recipes and provides voice assistance to make cooking faster and more enjoyable.
+The Recipe reader web app lets users manage all of their recipes in one place and provides voice assistance to make cooking faster and more enjoyable.

 https://recipe-reader.netlify.app/